-Wholesale sales decreased due to some early softness from the pull forward on certain deliveries ahead of price increases that went into effect on January 1, 2020.
+Wholesale sales decreased due to some early softness from the pull forward from our retail partners on certain deliveries ahead of price increases that went into effect on January 1, 2020.
 We also experienced a decrease due to COVID-19, as several states announced closures of all non-essential businesses and implemented stay-at-home directives, which cut back planned deliveries and replenishment orders.

-Retail sales increased primarily due to our direct to consumer e-commerce business which we believe is attributable to both recent investments aimed at increasing traffic and conversion rates as well as an increase in online shopping due to the COVID-19 crisis
+Retail sales increased primarily due to our direct to consumer e-commerce business which we believe is attributable to both recent investments aimed at increasing traffic and conversion rates as well as an increase in online shopping due to the COVID-19 pandemic.

-Military sales decreased in part due to less scheduled orders in the first quarter of 2020 as well as due to a temporary closure of our manufacturing facility in Puerto Rico because of the COVID-19 crisis.
+Military sales decreased in part due to less scheduled orders in the first half of 2020, as well as due to a temporary closure of our manufacturing facility in Puerto Rico because of the COVID-19 pandemic.